-This leads to the next piece of advice for singles over 60…
+This leads to the next piece of advice for dating after 60…

-Just because you’re dating after 60, it doesn’t mean you have to accept someone that doesn’t meet your standards.
+Whether you’re dating a man over 60 or dating women over 60, you don’t need to accept someone who doesn’t meet your standards.
 Your time is NOT limited.
 You are NOT too old.